 If you’re pregnant, you and your unborn child can get health coverage through the Texas Children’s Health Plan.
 If you meet the Texas Children’s Health Plan’s income limits to qualify for coverage, you’ll get benefits like prenatal care and labor and delivery for your baby.

-Texas Health Insurance Plans for Self-Employed and Small Business Owners
+Plans for Self-Employed and Small Business Owners

 You may prefer the freedom of being your own boss rather than having access to health insurance through an employer.
 But can you get affordable health insurance in Texas as a self-employed freelancer, independent contractor, or a small business owner?
 The answer is Yes!